 Asana’s Dashboard helps to stay organized by planning and structuring work in a way that’s easy for the user.

 A dashboard is an all-in-one place where priorities and deadlines could be set, and details sharing & assigning tasks can be performed.
-It also helps the users to stay on track by following projects and tasks on every stage.
+It also helps the users to stay on track by following projects and tasks at every stage.

 Get onto the work from any device and any location, so you don’t miss any important details.
 Moreover, handling and assigning tasks can be done to match the deadlines.
-The dashboard enables the users to see the latest updates, new tasks, and chat with the team members for ease of work.
+The dashboard enables the users to see the latest updates, and new tasks, and chat with the team members for ease of work.